 GENERATIONAL FACTORS AND THE NEW WORKFORCE

-It is likely that four generations of workers are sharing the same workspace today—traditionalists, boomers, Generation Xers, and Generation Ys (millennials) are all likely working at your office, making the balance between employee engagement, recruitment, communication, and technology complicated.
-Millennials, born between 1984 and 2004 now outnumber their boomer parents in the workforce and in most cases are the driving factor in the rapid change in social media, mobile, and other technology adoption.
-Millennials, even more so than their Gen X predecessors, have had access to higher education as well as technology and grew up during an era of iTunes and the personal computer.
-The millennials’ childhood was based largely on familiarity with a wide range of technology, so it is understandable that their comfortableness with this same technology would shape the future of their workplace and life outside of work.
+Today, four generations of workers are likely to share the same workspace: traditionalists, boomers, Generation Xers, and Generation Ys (millennials), complicating the balance between employee engagement, recruitment, communication, and technology.
+Millennials, those born between 1984 and 2004, currently outnumber their boomer parents in the labor market and are, in most cases, driving the rapid change in social media, mobile, and other technology use.
+Millennials, more than their Gen X forefathers, have had access to higher education as well as technology, having grown up in an era of iTunes and the personal computer.
+Because the millennials’ childhood was largely defined by their familiarity with a wide range of technology, it is understandable that their comfort with this same technology would shape the future of their workplace and life outside of work.

 Because millennials are currently the largest group in the workforce and will make up 75 percent of the workforce by 2025, HR professionals and business leaders must recognize them as a significant segment of their audience for current and future employment branding campaigns and recruitment and employment-engagement efforts.